Company field guide

 • Rewriting text for clarity, tone, length, or audience.

-• Basic image help, quick explanations, and early creative thinking.
+• Image generation, image analysis, quick explanations, and early creative thinking.

 • Turning a rough thought into a first draft you can edit.